Privacy Notice

 We retain personal data we collect from you where we have an ongoing legitimate need to do so, for example:

-• to provide you with a product or service you have requested us to provide,
+• to provide you with a Service you have requested us to provide,

 • to perform our contractual obligations to you;